 Terry Fox Research Institute (TFRI) is the major funder for the BHCRI Cancer Research Training Program (CRTP) from donations raised by the Terry Fox Foundation.
-The TFRI Atlantic Node also provides travel bursaries to trainees attending national cancer meetings and is the co-sponsor of the annual CRTP Cancer Workshop.
+The TFRI Atlantic Node also provides travel bursaries to trainees attending national cancer meetings and is the co-sponsor of the annual CRTP Cancer Workshop and biennial Conference.

 QEII Foundation facilitated the establishment of two endowed cancer research chairs and continues to actively support cancer research initiatives at the QEll Health Sciences Centre.
 The Foundation raises funds for technology, community-based disease prevention initiatives, professional education and medical research.
 Working in partnership with BCSC, the Foundation supports breast cancer research through the Institute.